AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-savepath.md

 ---
 description: Root path for saveToFile=.
 Relative path for the root folder to which images generated with req=saveToFile should be written.
-seo-description: Root path for saveToFile=.
-Relative path for the root folder to which images generated with req=saveToFile should be written.
-seo-title: SavePath
 solution: Experience Manager
 title: SavePath
-uuid: 02b88e83-7fee-40d4-95ea-daba9a608e8e
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---